maxravel/mnemomed/readme.md

 to do: think about database;
 to do: how to work with form - autorefresh/url problem.
 to do: unificate pomodoroC and pommodoroCInt;
-to do: refactorize curve app;
+to do: refactorize curve app - unificate to one function for all review durations;